 Our competitive advantages are based on:

-Our brands are traditional and recognized by consumers in their respective product categories and regions, which allows our products to carry price premiums that range from 4% to 18% above average retail prices for rice and sugar, respectively, over the past six years, according to Nielsen.
+Our brands are traditional and recognized by consumers in their respective product categories and regions, which allows our products to carry price premiums that range from 3% to 12% above average retail prices for rice and sugar, respectively4.

 Our distribution platform grants us a broad footprint and coverage in the markets where we operate, allowing us to distribute our products efficiently and with agility and flexibility.
 Consequently, we gain access and proximity to a higher number of customers of different sizes and profiles.
 We believe we benefit from our distribution platform when we add new products to our portfolio or expand the geographic reach of our operations, which allows us to capture organic growth potential and strengthen our presence in the Brazilian and South American food industry.